creativeprojects/resticprofile/docs/content/configuration/logs.md

 {{% /tab %}}
 {{< /tabs >}}

+## Priority on the log targets

+If specified in different places, here's the priority order for the log destination:
+1. `--log` flag on the command line
+2. `schedule-log` in the `profile` section
+3. `log` in the `global` section
+4. default to the console

 ## Send logs to a temporary file

 This can be done by using the [template]({{% relref "/configuration/templates" %}}) function `tempFile`.